twilight-rs/twilight/gateway/README.md

 twilight-gateway = { default-features = false, features = ["rustls-native-roots", "simd-json"], version = "0.2" }
 ```

+### Metrics

+The `metrics` feature provides metrics information via the `metrics` crate.
+Some of the metrics logged are counters about received event counts and
+their types and gauges about the capacity and efficiency of the inflater of
+each shard.

+This is disabled by default.

 ### TLS

 **Note**: not enabling any TLS feature is support for use behind a proxy;